coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 # Step 1 — Download the Vue CLI

-You must issue a command through npm or Yarn to download Vue CLI however it's advisable to stick to one approach or the other over the course of your project.
+You must issue a command through npm or Yarn to download Vue CLI however it's advisable to stick to one approach or the other throughout your project.

 Moving forward, this tutorial will use npm commands.